METALS-Nickel sinks to eight-month low on trade tensions and weak steel prices

 * ZINC STOCKS: LME zinc inventories have climbed by 74 percent since the start of March to 229,675 tonnes.
 MZNSTX-TOTAL

 * ALUMINIUM PRICE: Aluminium failed to build on its 1.3 percent rebound on Monday after a report that Russian producer Rusal could begin output cuts this month because of U.S. sanctions.
-LME prices fell 1.9 percent to $2,056 a tonne.
+LME prices fell 2.4 percent to end at$2,044 a tonne.

 “I think we’re probably still some way off from Rusal actually cutting production, but it’s an indication of the scenario we could go back to as we saw in April,” Deutsche Bank’s Snowdon said.

-Reporting by Eric Onstad Editing by Louise Heavens and David Goodman
+Reporting by Eric Onstad Editing by David Goodman and David Evans